sourceperl/msp430.nrf-scan/readme.txt

-this sample is for an MSP430G2553 (Texas Instrument uC) it's a channel scanner for nRFL24l01+
+this sample is for an MSP430G2553 (Texas Instrument uC) it's a channel scanner for nRFL24l01+ test on TI launchapd rev1.5

-to compile you need MSP430-GCC toolchain for Linux. i test this program on TI launchapd rev1.5.
+to compile you need MSP430-GCC toolchain for Linux :

 install command for "debian like" GNU/Linux : sudo apt-get install gcc-msp430 binutils-msp430 msp430-libc msp430mcu mspdebug